What to pack, how long, what’s the cost, and everything else you need to know before climbing Mt Fuji.

 This is an optional donation of 1,000 yen which you pay right before departing the 5th station.
 Donators will be given a small wooded charm with Mt Fuji carved into it (pretty neat souvenir too).
 We do recommend donating as this goes towards environmental conservation plans and safety measures.
 You can find out more on fujisan-climb.jp.

 Mt Fuji app

 To ensure more climbers don’t get lost on the trail, an official Mt Fuji Climbing app has been launched on both Android and iOS.
 With the app you can check your current location on the trail even without phone signal, it also provides information on how long the next portion of the climb is and the quick details of the services and facilities provided at each mountain station.
 There’s even a handy bus schedule for when you reach back down to the 5th station and want to head down the mountain.

 Summiting Mt Fuji was a goal we set ourselves around 3 years prior to our climb, so was it worth the wait (and effort)?
 Our answer is a resounding yes.
 There is definitely a sense of achievement having summited Japan’s tallest mountain, one I’m sure hikers and climbers of all backgrounds can understand.
 Sure, there are more challenging, scenic and fun hikes you can do around the world – but few are as symbolic as Mt Fuji.

 We hope you enjoyed our Guide to Climbing Mt Fuji.
-If you have any additional questions please do drop us a comment or send us an email on email@example.com and we’d be more than happy to answer!
+If you have any additional questions please do drop us a comment or send us an email at [email protected] and we’d be more than happy to answer!

 Happy climbing! 😀